 Kate Dourian is a non-resident fellow at the Arab Gulf States Institute in Washington, a contributing editor at MEES, and a fellow at the Energy Institute.
-Previously she was the regional manager for the Middle East and Gulf states at the World Energy Council.
-Previously she was the programme officer for the Middle East and North Africa in the Global Energy Relations Division of the International Energy Agency since September 2015.
+Previously she was the regional manager for the Middle East and Gulf states at the World Energy Council, as well as the programme officer for the Middle East and North Africa in the Global Energy Relations Division of the International Energy Agency since September 2015.
 Her role included building relationships between the IEA and the governments of several Middle East and North Africa countries, using the extensive contacts that she accumulated during three decades spent in several Middle Eastern and North African countries as a journalist and energy analyst.
 Dourian was actively involved in the discussions that led to Morocco becoming an IEA Association country and the joint work program for which she raised funds from IEA members.
 She also helped write and edit the Middle East and North Africa sections of several IEA publications and contributed to the supply section of the Oil Market Report.
 She made presentations on behalf of the IEA in various capitals, most recently at the IEF Ministerial in New Delhi in April 2018.
 Dourian is often consulted on Middle Eastern matters by banks, financial institutions, and oil and gas companies.
 She also served as the IEA’s representative on the executive board of the International Energy Forum.

 Dourian joined the IEA from the Middle East Economic Survey where she was a senior editor covering energy-related developments in the Middle East for the weekly from 2013-15.
 She was also responsible for compiling the monthly OPEC survey for MEES, which is one of the secondary sources used by OPEC.